wallarm/product-documentation/docs/latest/updating-migrating/nginx-modules.md

 3. Add a new repository address:

     === "Debian 10.x (buster)"
-        Please use this option only if [NGINX is installed from Debian/CentOS repositories](../installation/nginx/dynamic-module-from-distr.md).
-Official NGINX versions and as a result Wallarm node 4.4 and above cannot be installed on Debian 10.x (buster).
+        !!! warning "Unsupported by NGINX stable and NGINX Plus" Official NGINX versions (stable and Plus) and, as a result, Wallarm node 4.4 and above cannot be installed on Debian 10.x (buster).
+Please use this OS only if [NGINX is installed from Debian/CentOS repositories](../installation/nginx/dynamic-module-from-distr.md).

         ```bash
         deb http://repo.wallarm.com/debian/wallarm-node buster/4.4/